Managed Kubernetes now available in Open Beta. Test out the new service yourself at your Control Panel.

 These are just a few simple commands you can use with iptables, which is capable of much more.
 Read on to check on some of the other options available for more advanced control over iptable rules.

 As per basic firewall behaviour, the rules are read in the order they are listed on each chain, which means you’ll need to put the rules in the correct order.
 Appending new rules adds them to the end of the list.
-You can add new rules to a specific position of the list by inserting them using iptables -I <index> -command, where the <index> is the order number you wish to insert the rule.
+You can add new rules to a specific list position by inserting them using iptables -I <index> -command, where the <index> is the order number in which you wish to insert the rule.
 To know which index number to enter, use the following command.

 sudo iptables -L --line-numbers